Steven24K/TheDesignWeb/README.md

 11. Go to the forked repo on GitHub.
 12. Create a new pull request to merge with the main repository.
 13. Wait unitl the owner approves your request.
-14. See your changes live on the wesite.
+14. See your changes live on the [Website](https://stevenkoerts.nl/TheDesignWeb).